glentner/SLiPy/README.md

 SLiPy attempts to catch all foreseeable exceptions and re-throw them under a common handle with a human readable message.
-There is a unique exception class for every module derived from *Exception*.
+There is a unique exception class for every module, all derived from a common *SlipyError*.
 The naming convention is for a module's exception to be named after the module with the addition of the word *Error*.
 So the *Fits* module will throw a *FitsError*.
+These are meant to handle erros internally.
+The user need not worry about these in an interactive session; however, inside of scipts you might catch *SlipyError*.
+For finer control, catch the individual exceptions (e.g., *Fits.FitsError*).

 ## Contribute